praveen-jalaja/Translator-app/README.md

 - Using Spacy, all the tuple in the text, quantity, numbers in letters are converted using basic logic.
 - other features like abbrevation are have to be implemented later.
+- I have used spacy pattern matching and entity modulue to translate the spoken english to written English

 Instructions to use this web-app.